You are probably here because I've helped improve the web for you in one way or another. Here is some info about me.

 YouTube was testing a new UI and I hated it.
 So I made an extension to bring the old layout back.

 This was the first time I ever got donations.
-That felt awesome.

 Stopped publishing stuff.
 Mostly just made simple tweaks to websites for myself UI fixes, redirecting links, etc.